Galapagos + Ecuador – January 2024*

 Flights

-Your arrival and departure city is Quito (UIO).
+Your arrival and departure airport is Quito (UIO).

-*Please do not purchase any flights until you receive an email confirmation from us which will be sent to you 24 – 48 hours after booking your trip.
+*Please do not purchase any flights until you receive an email from us.
+You will receive an email regarding your trip within 24 – 48 hours of booking.

 Visa

-Passport holders of Australia, Canada, and the United States DO NOT need a visa for a stay of up to 90 days in Ecuador.
-Your passport needs to be valid for at least six months after the final day of travel.
+Currently, passport holders of Australia, Canada, and the United States DO NOT need a visa for a stay of up to 90 days in Ecuador.
+You may be required to show proof of exit from Ecuador in the form of a departure flight ticket.

-If you are not a citizen of one of the countries mentioned above, please check with your nearest embassy or consulate for information on visas and travel to Ecuador.
+If you are not a citizen of one of the countries mentioned above, please check with your nearest embassy or consulate for information on visas and travel to Ecuador and the Galapagos.

-The hotels in which you will be staying in Ecuador and the Galapagos Islands are handpicked.
+The hotels in which you will stay in Ecuador and the Galapagos Islands are handpicked.
 We try our best to select accommodations with impeccable service, old-world charm, and a central location.

-Please be aware that some of the hotels may not have elevators so you’ll need to be able to walk up and down at least 2 – 4 or more flights of stairs with varying degrees of steepness with your luggage and unassisted.
-Most hotels will have porters or staff to help you with luggage, but we ask that you please keep this in mind when tipping.
+Some of the hotels may not have elevators so you should be able to walk up and down at least 2 – 4 or more flights of stairs with varying degrees of steepness with your luggage and unassisted.
+Most hotels will have porters or staff to help you with luggage but please keep this in mind when tipping.

-All hotels we will be staying at will offer free Wifi as will most restaurants and other public places.
-Some hotels in the Cloud Forest and the Galapagos may only offer it in the lobby and the signal strength may be weak or absent in the rooms.
-Keep in mind that the connection also may not be as strong as you’re used to at home.
+All hotels you will stay at offer free Wifi as will most restaurants and other public places.
+Hotels in the Cloud Forest and the Galapagos may only offer it in the lobby and the signal strength may be weak or absent at times.
+The connection also may not be as strong as you’re used to at home.

 Quito, Ecuador